 Testosterone truly is the life source for the male body.
 It’s what makes a man a man.
 Produced primarily in the testes by specialized cells called Leydig cells, testosterone travels through the body via your bloodstream, and binds to receptor sites on target tissues.

 There are male testosterone receptors throughout your body, but the largest concentration is in the heart and brain.
-When testosterone levels in men dip with age, your receptor sites can’t absorb sufficient amounts of testosterone, which leads to fatigue, erectile dysfunction, low sex drive, muscle loss, and many more symptoms.
+When testosterone levels in men dip with age, your receptor sites can’t absorb sufficient amounts of testosterone, which leads to fatigue, sexual dysfunction, low sex drive, muscle loss, and many more symptoms.
 What we’re talking about here is male menopause, also know as andropause.